NoLtour/Uni-notes/(Year 3) Aero systems control/4 Response of dynamic systems/determination of system stability.md

 You can prove this with [[too much math I skip|math]], but looking back at [[first order system step response]] and thinking about the effects of negative $T$ is good enough.

-Also recall [[system response time metrics]], decreasing $T$ will obviously increase the rate at which you get a response.
+Also recall [[simple system response time metrics]], decreasing $T$ will obviously increase the rate at which you get a response.
 On the [[system pole-zero pattern|pole–zero plot]] this represents as, the more extreme the value (in the real axis), the faster the response.

 ### Second order systems